" beautifully [played] by a sensitive and creative artist"

 Concert Organist, Conductor, & Teacher

-Ms. Kvamme is an honors graduate of Interlochen Arts Academy, holds the Bachelor of Music degree from the Eastman School of Music, and Master of Music degrees in Organ Performance and Choral Conducting from the University of Michigan.
-Her studies at the organ have been with David Craighead, Robert Glasgow, David Higgs, David Palmer and Sandra Soderlund.
 Her debut solo album, Sevenfold Gifts, was released by the Albany label in 2007 and was recorded on the 1898 Felgemaker organ at Holy Cross Church in Santa Cruz.
-The American Record Guide called the recording "... beautifully [played] by a sensitive and creative artist" and "an interesting program well played on an exquisite instrument;" it is available for purchase at Albany Music and at amazon.com, and may be streamed on Spotify and Apple Music.
-Ms. Kvamme recorded the entire Orgelbüchlein chorales of J. S. Bach; these can be heard on her YouTube channel.
+The American Record Guide called the recording “... beautifully [played] by a sensitive and creative artist” and “an interesting program well played on an exquisite instrument”.
+The album is available on Amazon, Albany Records, Spotify, and Apple Music.
+During the Covid-19 pandemic, Ms. Kvamme recorded all 46 of the Orgelbüchlein chorales of J. S. Bach; these can be heard on her YouTube channel.